Ramakrishnan24689/agent-api-pcf/README.md

-# PCF Agent API Reference Implementation
+# PowerApps + Copilot Studio: Smart Forms with Agent APIs

 Reference implementation demonstrating how to integrate **Microsoft Copilot Studio** with **PowerApps** using the new **Agent APIs** in **PCF controls**.